gitlabhq/gitlabhq/doc/development/fe_guide/testing.md

 GitLab uses the [Karma][karma] test runner with [Jasmine][jasmine] as its test framework for our JavaScript unit tests.
-For tests that rely on DOM manipulation, we generate HTML files using RSpec suites (see `spec/javascripts/fixtures/*.rb` for examples).
-Some fixtures are still HAML templates that are translated to HTML files using the same mechanism (see `static_fixtures.rb`).
-Those will be migrated over time.
-Fixtures are served during testing by the [jasmine-jquery][jasmine-jquery] plugin.
+For tests that rely on DOM manipulation we use fixtures which are pre-compiled from HAML source files and served during testing by the [jasmine-jquery][jasmine-jquery] plugin.

 JavaScript tests live in `spec/javascripts/`, matching the folder structure of `app/assets/javascripts/`: `app/assets/javascripts/behaviors/autosize.js`